Follow these steps to make sure you are prepared to leave for your study abroad program.

 - Be aware of all fees and extra charges associated with your credit and debit cards.

 - Make copies (front and back) of all credit and debit cards along with phone numbers for your bank and credit card company.
 Take one copy with you.
-Leave a copy at home.
+Leave one copy at home.

 - Consider buying a neck wallet or money belt to keep your passport and money safe while traveling.